Miihir79/TextExtracter/README.md

 </table>

 ## Next steps:
-To add photo from gallery
+To detect text from image addded from gallery

 ## What do you need to get started?
 Latest version of android studio and basic googling skills will get you going.